 On the other hand there are times when Berlioz is the main subject of the letter, as for example the letter in May 1823 of grandfather Nicolas Marmion to his daughter Joséphine, in which he attempts to reassure her about the future of her son Hector in Paris: ‘He will not occupy himself exclusively with music, his taste for the higher branches of science will incite him to cultivate them in the only country where it is possible to find masters and encouragement’ (2011.02.334).
 Berlioz’s success at the Prix de Rome in 1830 was enthusiastically received (letter of Nancy, 2011.02.274), but the passion he conceived for Harriet Smithson in the wake of the concert of 9 December 1832 was a disaster for the family: to want to marry an Irish actress who was heavily in debt offended all the most deep-rooted prejudices of provincial bourgeoisie and provoked a lengthy crisis (letters of Camille Pal, 2011.02.290; of Nancy Pal 2011.02.281 and 282; of Félix Marmion, 2011.02.406).
 Adèle was the only one to take her brother’s side and stay in touch with him; after her marriage Harriet Smithson wrote a letter of thanks to her (2003.01.03, in English, with a French translation by Hector).
 There then follows a silence of several years on the career of Berlioz, as a result of the small number of letters available at this time.

 Thanks to the letters relating to the marriage of Adèle in 1839 and to Adèle’s own letters which become numerous for most of the 1840s, it is possible from 1839 onwards to follow the evolution of her relations with her brother until 1847.
 The trip made by the Suats to Paris in May-June 1839 gave fresh impetus to the close relations between brother and sister: the Suats were the first to visit Berlioz in Paris since his marriage, where they met Harriet and the young Louis Berlioz and became fond of them.
 Harriet wrote again to Adèle after her stay in Paris, this time in French (R96.187).
 But little by little worries began to surface on the part of Adèle and other members of the family, for which several letters give indications: the financial problems of Berlioz (2011.02.157 and 158, in 1841), his trip to Germany leaving his wife in Paris (letter of Marmion, 2011.02.303, in 1843), the education and future of young Louis (2011.02.185, in 1844), the growing disarray in the Berlioz household, and the liaison with Marie Recio.
 Berlioz’s absence in September 1844, when he went to Nice without informing his sisters, was very badly received by Adèle (2011.02.190).
 There is a gradual but noticeable cooling in the relations between Berlioz and his favourite sister: already in 1844 he is writing more frequently to his other sister Nancy, and after his concert in Lyon in July 1845 at which Marie Recio was present, not a single letter of his to Adèle is known before the beginning of May 1847, whereas there are several to Nancy during this period.
-In a letter of Adèle of 25 March 1847, at the time of Berlioz’s trip to Russia, one comes across a sad remark: ‘I still know nothing about Hector, and I am anxious to hear of his arrival in St Petersburg… As for me, I believe he has long forgotten completely about my existence; yet I doubt whether he will ever find an affection more devoted than mine.
+In a letter of Adèle of 25 March 1847, at the time of Berlioz’s trip to Russia, there is a sad comment: ‘I still know nothing about Hector, and I am anxious to hear of his arrival in St Petersburg… As for me, I believe he has long forgotten completely about my existence; yet I doubt whether he will ever find an affection more devoted than mine.
 But when you forget your wife and your son, it is quite possible not to remember anybody in the world’ (see 2011.02.202 with the commentary).
-The family reunion which took place at La Côte in September 1847 after the trip to Russia, which was to be the only time when young Louis Berlioz saw his grandfather, was organised through the mediation of Nancy and not that of Adèle.
+The family reunion which took place at La Côte in September 1847 after the trip to Russia, and which was to be the only time when young Louis Berlioz saw his grandfather, was organised through the mediation of Nancy and not that of Adèle.
 After this trip and the stay with the Suats in Vienne, Berlioz wrote to Nancy and made remarks critical of Adèle for her prejudices against her husband Camille Pal (see 2011.02.128 with the commentary).

 Subsequently relations became good again, after a gap of several years in the letters available for the early 1850s.
 When the sequence of letters of Adèle resumes in 1854 she is in regular touch with her brother; she frequently exchanges news with him or about him: his travels to Germany in 1854 and the success of l’Enfance du Christ in December (2011.02.236), his trip to Brussels in March 1855 (2011.02.240, 2011.02.241), his stay in Plombières in July 1857 followed by a concert in Baden-Baden in August (2011.02.226, 2011.02.249), the completion of the composition of les Troyens in December (2011.02.248).
 They met several times during the 1850s.
 Berlioz attended a family reunion at La Côte in September 1854 to settle the inheritance of Dr Berlioz (2011.02.244).
 After his election to the Institut de France in June 1856 Adèle sent him a letter of congratulations (2011.02.246), and the following summer they saw each other again in Plombières (2011.02.327).
 The Hector Berlioz Museum possesses a curious document of Adèle about this meeting, in which she noted down her recollections of a memorable evening (R96.856.2).
 In September 1859 Adèle and her daughter Joséphine paid a visit to Berlioz in Paris, twenty years after Adèle’s first visit to the capital (R96.857.2 and R96.858.5).
 Louis Berlioz was now regarded almost as a member of the Suat family, which took a close interest in his career in the navy.
 They were in correspondence with him (2011.02.229); he stayed several times with them, in November 1854 (2011.02.235), in August 1857 (2011.02.247) then again in November (R96.857.1); they showed constant concern for his future and well-being.
 In one of the last letters of this collection, Nancy Suat relates having heard from her uncle about the appointment of Louis as captain in the navy (2011.02.331, December 1864).